aspose-page/Aspose.Page-for-.NET/Examples/README.md

 The package contains C# examples.
 Follow the given steps to proceed with project build:

-* Extract the downloaded project and open the solution file in Visual Studio
+* Extract the downloaded github project and open the solution file in Visual Studio.
+Use *Aspose.Page.Examples.CSharp.sln* for **Windows** system and *Aspose.Page.Drawing.Core.3.1.Examples.CSharp.sln* or *Aspose.Page.Drawing.NET.7.Examples.CSharp.sln* solution for **non-Windows** operation system, like Linux or MacOS.
 * Right click on solution and press "Enable NuGet package Restore"
 * Build the project